 \section{Introduction}

-The performance of most causal effect estimators relies on accurate predictions of high-dimensional non-linear functions of the observed data.
-The remarkable flexibility of modern Machine Learning (ML) methods is perfectly suited to this task, but the hyperparameters must be highly tuned to the dataset at hand to avoid large estimation errors.
-Causal effect estimation makes use of ML methods either as sub-components of an overall causal inference procedure or as an ``algorithmic substrate'' upon which further developments take place.
-We thus wish to understand how the performance of different Causal Estimators (CE) is affected by hyperparameter tuning and the extent to which each is capable of attaining state of the art (SotA)-level performance.
-We do so for popular causal estimators and base learners with an emphasis on those most commonly used by practitioners, using four well-established causal inference benchmark datasets, namely IHDP, Jobs, Twins and News.
+Modern Machine Learning (ML) methods are remarkably flexible and hence perfectly suited to causal effect estimation, either as sub-components of an overall causal inference procedure (e.g. \citet{chernozhukovDoubleDebiasedMachine2018,kunzelMetalearnersEstimatingHeterogeneous2019}) or as an `algorithmic substrate' upon which further developments take place (e.g. \citet{shalitEstimatingIndividualTreatment2017,atheyGeneralizedRandomForests2019a}).
+However, the hyperparameters of ML learners must be highly tuned to the dataset at hand to avoid large estimation errors \citep{bergstraAlgorithmsHyperParameterOptimization2011}.
+In practice, hyperparameter tuning heavily relies on accurate model evaluation, but this task is more challenging for causal than non-causal ML for the fundamental reason that causal parameters depend on unobservable counterfactuals.

-A key practice in ML is to follow a model-selection procedure that reliably identifies the best solutions across a rich space of candidate models and hyperparameters, each of which is evaluated using performance-validation metrics and cross-validation.
-This task is especially difficult in causal effect estimation because causal parameters are functions of the difference in `potential outcomes’ $\mathcal{Y}_1 - \mathcal{Y}_0$, where $\mathcal{Y}_1$ represents individuals’ outcomes under the treatment and $\mathcal{Y}_0$ outcomes for the same individuals had they instead not received the treatment, so one potential outcome is always a missing `counterfactual’.
-This creates an important disparity between the desired performance target (causal effect estimation) and what is accessible (observed outcomes): model evaluation must be based on goodness-of-fit metrics, such as Mean Squared Error (MSE) and $R^2$, involving only the observed data $Y=\mathcal{Y}_1$ for those treated or $Y=\mathcal{Y}_0$ for those not treated.
-This issue also applies to multi-model CEs (e.g. Doubly Robust, X-Learner) where separate regressors and classifiers (i.e. base learners) are used to solve different sub-tasks and it is not entirely clear how hyperparameter tuning of base learners, or the choice of particular learners, affects the final effect estimation.
+Specifically, a key practice in ML is to follow a model selection procedure that reliably identifies the best solutions across a rich space of candidate models and hyperparameters, each of which is evaluated using performance-validation metrics and cross-validation.
+This task is especially difficult in causal effect estimation because causal parameters are functions of the difference in `potential outcomes’ $\mathcal{Y}_1 - \mathcal{Y}_0$, where $\mathcal{Y}_1$ represents individuals’ outcomes under the treatment and $\mathcal{Y}_0$ those outcomes for the same individuals had they instead not received the treatment:\ hence, one potential outcome is always `counterfactual' and unobservable \citep{robinsROLEMODELSELECTION1986}.